- Search The Registry

 *Ollie Matson was born on this date in 1930.
-He was an African American football player, teacher, and coach.
+He was a Black football player, teacher, and coach.

 From Trinity, TX, Ollie Genoa Matson II was the son of Ollie and Gertrude Matson.
 After the family moved to California, he graduated from George Washington High School in San Francisco in 1948.
 Matson attended the City College of San Francisco prior to transferring to the University of San Francisco.
 While in school, Matson became a member of Kappa Alpha Psi Fraternity, Inc. In 1951, Matson's senior year at USF, he led the nation in rushing yardage and touchdowns en route to leading the Dons to an undefeated season.

 Matson finished only ninth in the 1951 Heisman Trophy voting behind winner Dick Kazmaier of Princeton.
 He was named a first-team All-American, but at defensive back, not running back.
 "They weren't ready for me," he said in 2001 of the lack of respect he received from Heisman voters.
 "But I'm not angry.
 Those were the days when we were growing up, so you have to take the bitter with the sweet.
 My days at USF were just beautiful."

 Despite its 9-0 record, the 1951 San Francisco team was not invited to a bowl game.
 It was later reported that the Orange, Sugar and Gator Bowls - all in the American South - did not consider inviting any teams that had Black players, and the USF refused to play without its two African American teammates.
 USF honored the 1951 team in 2006 for their courage and integrity.